- Download our Moving to Oslo Guide (PDF)

-For those just moving to Oslo or those who have lost a job, it is important to register at NAV (Norwegian Labour and Welfare Administration), the national employment agency.
-They can help find jobs or recommend courses to help with the search process, which will improve a person's chances of employment considerably.
+For expats new to Oslo or those who have lost a job, it is important to register at NAV (Norwegian Labour and Welfare Administration), the national employment agency.
+NAV can help find jobs or recommend courses to help with the search process, which will improve a jobseeker's chances of securing employment.

+Expats are likely to find a job with a company located in one of the key business areas in and around Oslo.
 The main commercial and business centres are located downtown, as well as in Skøyen, Lysaker and Fornebu, a business park with newer, larger buildings for big multinational companies.
-Skøyen and Lysaker are within city limits, in the west.
-These areas can be reached by tram, train or bus within 20 minutes of downtown Oslo.
-Fornebu is further out but can also be reached by bus or train, and there are even direct buses specifically for business commuters.
+Skøyen and Lysaker are within city limits in the west.
+While Fornebu is a bit further out, it can also be reached by bus or train, and there are even direct buses to Oslo specifically for business commuters.